 1 The United States will experience from 1930 an unprecented downturn known as the Great Depression.
 It will last more than four years.
 Putting a rough term to the speculative racing of stock markets, the crash of September, 1929, revealed the weaknesses of the U.S. economy and the pernicious effects of a capitalism drunk with easy profits.
 After having logically affected banks, the crisis tackles industry, bringing down large parts of the essential activities of the country.

 There are also all these families who, overnight, find totally ruined after risking their savings in hazardous investments.
-The share prices are in free fall and agriculture, already weakened by a chronic overproduction, suffers quite hard the collapse of cereal sales.
+The share prices are in free fall and agriculture, already weakened by a continuous overproduction, suffers quite hard the collapse of cereal sales.

-Forced to leave their lands, thousands of small farmers, until then free of their destiny, will sell themselves as pea pickers whereas in cities, jobless people gather in endless queues with the hope of some food or a casual work.
+Forced to leave their land, thousands of small farmers, until then free of their destiny, will sell themselves as pea pickers whereas in cities, jobless people gather in endless queues with the hope of some food or a casual work.

 President Herbert Hoover appears in this difficult year as the main protagonist of the disaster, not for bearing directly the responsibility but because of his miscalculations.
 It must be admitted that since his triumphant election, he has ceaselessly disappointed the opinion.
 He is blamed for his lack of foresight, his displaced optimism, his cut-and-dried decisions , his erratic economic choices, his passivity against the power of the Federal Reserve and still so many other things.